vagorsol/git-workshop/README.md

     Initial commit
 ```

 **NOTE:** You can tell git to ignore changes from certain files by listing them in `.gitignore`.
-Best practice is to put generated and temporary files into .gitignore.
-For example, the following `.gitignore` file ignores several common generated files.
+Best practice is to put generated and temporary files into `.gitignore`.
+For example, the following `.gitignore` file ignores common generated files from vim and macOS.

 ```
 *~